Sequential Spatially Balanced Sampling: Balanced Sampling

-\citet{gra:til:13} showed that if the population of interest has spatial coordinates, the units are generally spatially correlated.
-It is then interesting to select a well-spread sample.
+In presence of not only auxiliary variables but also spatial coordinates, \citet{gra:til:13} proposed a doubly balanced method that selects samples which are well spread and balanced on auxiliary variables at the same time.
+Indeed, if the population of interest has spatial coordinates, the units are generally spatially correlated.
+In fact, if we assume a simple model, we can see that applying both approaches reduces the variance of the estimator.
 Let suppose a general linear model with spatial correlation: